Pregnancy

 Ovulation test kits come in two forms: test strips and digital tests.
 Test strips are small, thin strips that are dipped into a urine sample, while digital tests are used like a pregnancy test, with a urine sample applied to a test stick.
 Both types of tests are easy to use and can provide accurate results when used correctly.

 Using an ovulation kit is easy and straightforward.
-Here is a step-by-step guide to using an ovulation test kit:
+Here is a step-by-step guide on ovulation kit use:

 The best time to start testing depends on the length of your menstrual cycle.
 If you have a regular 28-day cycle, you should start testing on day 11 of your cycle (the first day of your period is day 1).
 If you have a longer or shorter cycle, adjust the testing start date accordingly.